Here’s how many calories you need to eat each day to achieve your health goal

 Determining your daily calorie needs based on your weight, goal, activity level and gender is easy, but by itself it’s not actionable.
 All you get is a number, which may not be accurate because accurately estimating how many calories you eat and how many calories you burn each day is almost impossible.

-This is why a nutrition plan based on calorie counting is a flawed approach, but that’s OK because we have a far better and easier approach to eating that’ll make you look and feel fantastic.
+This is why a nutrition plan based on calorie counting is a flawed approach, but that’s OK because we have a far better and easier approach you can follow to start to eat for a better body.